janu = knee

 sirsa = head

-Sit on the floor with your buttocks lifted on a folded blanket and your legs straight in front of you.
+Sit on the floor with your legs straight in front of you.
+Use a blanket under your buttocks if necessary.
 Inhale, bend your right knee, and draw the heel back toward your perineum.
 Rest your right foot sole lightly against your inner left thigh, and lay the outer right leg on the floor, with the shin at a right angle to the left leg (if your right knee doesn’t rest comfortably on the floor, support it with a folded blanket).

 |Contraindications and Cautions|